1 Samwaise Court

 Taking care of the 2085 staff and patients of the hospital was, to say the least, a challenge as Tesco home delivery was 120 years yet to come.
 This was dealt with in a truly British fashion by the hospital producing 90% of everything it needed in house.

-The Warren Farm Cottage, or the Farm Cottage as it is referred to, was the residence of the chief gardener Mr E. Buckingham from 1869 to 1884 who earned 25s a week, and the use of the two bedroom cottage, “to crop the 42 acres of farm land and kitchen gardens and ensure a supply of vegetables for the inmates”.
+The Home Farm, later to be renamed Warren Farm, and its associated Farm Cottage as it is referred to, was the residence of the chief gardener Mr E. Buckingham from 1869 to 1884 who earned 25s a week, and the use of the two-bedroom cottage, “to crop the 44 acres of farmland and kitchen gardens and ensure a supply of vegetables for the inmates”.
 The farming operation also included cows, horses, and by 1879 employed 64 patient workers.

-In 1932 the hospital, which was by now known as the Leavesden Mental Hospital, annexed the old St. Pancreas Orphanage/Workhouse, picture left, to handle the increase in patients which by 1948 would grow to 3,000.
+In 1932 the hospital, which was by now known as the Leavesden Mental Hospital, annexed the old St. Pancreas Workhouse/Industrial School to handle the increase in patients which by 1948 would grow to 3,000.
 It was at this time that the newly created National Health Service took over operation control of the facility and created one of the largest and most recognised mental health nurses training colleges in the country.

 The NHS took over control of the hospital in1995